SlungileAno/Job_Listing_Platform_Backend/README.md

 - Betrice Mamorobela - Routes(used to manage navigation within a single-page application)
 - Iman Deborah Ntshibida-Axios(use axios to communicate with the flask API for adding and fetching jobs)
-- Achumile Kondile-Responsible for the whole
+- Achumile Kondile-Responsible for the whole code of App.py